 Here you’ll find answers to some of the most frequently asked questions about the Chesterfield to Willington project.
 Please get in touch if you have any questions or comments.

-The proposed overhead line would connect between a new substation at Chesterfield (being developed and consented as part of the Brinsworth to High Marnham proposals) and the existing Willington substation in Derbyshire.
+The proposed overhead line would connect a new substation at Chesterfield (being developed and consented as part of the Brinsworth to High Marnham proposals) and the existing Willington substation in Derbyshire.

-Like much of the high voltage electricity transmission network across the country, the transmission network was largely built in the 1960s.
+Like much of the high-voltage electricity transmission network across the country, the transmission network was largely built in the 1960s.
 It was designed to connect the inland coal-fired power stations in the North and Midland areas of England, with changes occurring in the later parts of the century to connect gas-fired power stations in the Humber region.
 Little or no transmission infrastructure was constructed in some areas, so there is currently limited ability to support connections on the coast.

-Demand for electricity is expected to rise as the way we power our homes, businesses and transport changes.
+Electricity demand is expected to rise as the way we power our homes, businesses and transport changes.
 As the nation moves towards net zero, the fossil fuels that once powered our economy will be replaced with sources of low-carbon electricity.

 The UK Government has set targets for 50 GW of offshore wind electricity generation by 2030 and up to 140 GW by 2050.
-There is growth forecast in offshore wind capacity in Scotland and the North East of England, as well as increasing power flows to and from European power grids.
-As more and more renewable and low carbon electricity is generated in Britain from the increase of offshore wind, more pressure will be placed on the existing network.
-The Midlands region has been identified as an area of the network that requires reinforcement.
-It is anticipated the network between the North of England and the Midlands needs to be capable of transferring around 31 GW of electricity by 2035, compared to the 11.6 GW that it can transfer today.
+There is a particular growth forecast in offshore wind capacity in Scotland and the North East of England, and increasing power flows to and from European power grids.
+As more and more renewable and low-carbon electricity is generated in Britain from the increase of offshore wind, more pressure will be placed on the existing network.

-National Grid only develops new infrastructure where the existing transmission system cannot be further upgraded to meet systems security standards, where increase in demand can’t be satisfied by other means or where customer connections are required.
+National Grid only develops new infrastructure where the existing transmission system cannot be further upgraded to meet systems security standards, where an increase in demand can’t be satisfied by other means or where customer connections are required.

 We also consider our duties under the Electricity Act 1989, which require us to develop proposals that are efficient, coordinated and economical, and which have regard to people, the location, and the environment.